Multi-phase-field elasticity model based on partial rank-one energy relaxation on pairwise interfaces: Multi-phase-field elasticity model based on pairwise relaxation

 \subsection{Homogenization theory within the multi-phase-field framework}

-We consider a representative volume element (RVE) with $n$ phase-fields associated with a material point in the diffuse interface region.
-The mechanical behavior of the individual phase-fields can be introduced by the elastic energy density of each individual phase-field $\psi^\textrm{elas}_{i}$.
-The effective (bulk) elastic free energy density of the RVE is obtained by Hill-Mandel condition \citep{Hil:1963:epo} which states that the macroscopic strain energy density should be equal to the average microscopic strain energy density
+We consider a material point $\cal R$ in the diffuse interface region with $n$ locally active phase-fields.
+The mechanical behavior of the individual phase-fields is described by the elastic energy density of each individual phase-field $\psi^\textrm{elas}_{i}$.
+The effective (bulk) elastic free energy density of the material point $\cal R$ is obtained by the Hill-Mandel condition \citep{Hil:1963:epo}, which states that the macroscopic strain energy density should be equal to the volumetric average of the microscopic strain energy density

 and similarly, the effective deformation gradient reads